AssetFetch/spec/spec.md

 - The `data` field MUST always contain the datablock `asset_list_query`.
 - The `data` field SHOULD always contain the datablock `text`.
 - The `data` field MAY contain the datablocks `branding`, `authors`, `license`, and/or `web_references`.
 - The `data` field MUST contain the datablock `headers` if other parts of the API require header-based authentication to function.
-It MAY still be used for other purposes.

 ## Asset List